 Our blog starts on a Sunday morning at 4am (photography can be a cruel beast), with my phone alarm blaring.
-I wake up with a sense of excitement for the day ahead, and after a quick surf check, I head along with a few of the CameraPro crew in tow to one of the several beautiful beach locations we are blessed with living in Australia.
-After a day of sun, surf (and seafood), we put together this blog in the hope that it can help with our own journey with surf photography on land, or even out amongst the waves.
-We couldn’t thank our wonderful partners Aquatech and Canon enough for helping us put this blog together.
-Surfs up!
+I wake up with a sense of excitement for the day ahead and after a quick surf check, I head along with a few of the CameraPro crew in tow to one of the several beautiful beach locations we are blessed with in Australia.
+After a day of sun, surf (and seafood), we put together this blog in the hope that it can help you on your own journey with surf photography on land, or even out amongst the waves.
+We couldn’t thank our wonderful partners AquaTech and Canon enough for helping us put this blog together.
+Surf's up!

 Like landscape photography, conditions can make or break the outcome of your images, so it’s important to do your research to give yourself the best chance possible to capture something you are proud of.
-If you are planning to enter the water, you also have to factor in the amount of risk involved - as without proper planning the results can turn very dangerous.
+If you are planning to enter the water, you also have to factor in the amount of risk involved - as without proper planning, situations can turn very dangerous.

-Just remember - Weeks of research can come undone in a simple visual check of upon arrival of your location, so keep in mind to have a backup location (or several!).
+Just remember - Weeks of research can come undone in a simple visual check of your location upon arrival, so keep in mind a backup location (or several!).
 In producing this blog, we encountered this issue first-hand when we arrived to unsuitable and unsafe surf conditions.
-We were lucky that just around the bend we were greeted with a much more desirable outcome!
+We were lucky that just around the bend we were greeted with a much more desirable scenario!

 For this article, we were lucky enough to be provided with some great gear by two of our wonderful partners, AquaTech and Canon.
-We made a single request on behalf of our customers - that the gear that they were providing us with be attainable and affordable for photographers starting their journey, but also considered and well rounded for photographers who have had various levels of experience in the world of photography.
+We made a single request on behalf of our customers - that the gear that they were providing be attainable and affordable for photographers starting their journey, but also considered and well rounded for photographers who have various levels of experience.
 The solution we came up with is a culmination of the level of care and understanding that both of these brands have for their client base, and the team at CameraPro was very appreciative of their efforts.

 Shooting in water is certainly a rush like no other.
-Everything unfolds very quickly, so you have be aware of your surroundings at all times to ensure your own, and other surf goers safety.
+Everything unfolds very quickly, so you have to be aware of your surroundings at all times to ensure your own, and other surf-goers' safety.
 Don’t expect results to come straight away when starting out, as it can take years of practice to get consistent results.
-A huge factor in your images comes down the location you have picked, and the surf on the day.
+Huge factors influencing on your images are the location you have picked and the surf on the day.
 Try not to be discouraged as most of the time this is out of your control.
 What you can control is your safety in the water, and that is paramount.
-When shooting in the water, we couldn’t go past the fun and results of using wide angle lenses with the AquaTech dome port.
-The trade off with using wide angle lenses is your proximity towards your subject has to be tight to get consistent results, so ensure your ability to locate the best position to achieve this without being in the wave of danger.
-I could honestly dedicate this whole blog to writing about shooting from the water, but there are other many other important points to cover, so I would highly recommended researching some of the other great references online covering this subject.
+When shooting in the water, we couldn’t go past the fun and the results of using wide angle lenses with the AquaTech dome port.
+The trade-off with using wide angle lenses is your proximity to your subject has to be tight to get consistent results, so ensure your ability to locate the best position to achieve this without being in the wave of danger.
+I could honestly dedicate this whole blog to writing about shooting from the water, but there are other many other important points to cover, so I would highly recommend researching some of the other great references online covering this subject.